Leunsel/CheatEngineLua/docs/README.md

 # Manifold Documentation

-Documentation for the six segments of the [`Leunsel/CheatEngineLua`](https://github.com/Leunsel/CheatEngineLua) repository.
+Documentation for the seven segments of the [`Leunsel/CheatEngineLua`](https://github.com/Leunsel/CheatEngineLua) repository.

 | Segment | Directory | Runs where | Purpose |